Neo23x0/Rewind/README.md

 This generic appreach doesn't recognize a specific type of threat but radically removes every process, file or registry key created within a very short time frame after a potential infection.

+## The Effect

+During an infection the following things happen:

+- new processes spawn
+- executed code downloads further stages
+- files are written to (temporary) folders on disk
+- registry values are written to persist the threat

+By providing the user with a panic button, we can try to interfere and try to stop some of the malicious activity before it is able to cause more damage in form of:

+- disk encryption (Ransomware)
+- propagation (Worms)
+- dump and steal credentials (Credential Stealer)
+- load further stages (Beacons)

+## The Side Effects

 ## Features

 - Kills all processes started within the last X minutes and accessible from the current user context